Philippine Police Recover 1,400 Bone Fragments in Search for Missing Men Linked to Gambling Tycoon

 Identification Challenging

-In a press conference earlier this week, Philippine National Police Forensic Group director Pierre Paul Carpio said forensic teams had been searching the lake since July 2025, and the human remains had undergone medical-legal examination, anthropological analysis, radiographic imaging, dental examination, and DNA testing.
+In a press conference earlier this week, Philippine National Police Forensic Group director Pierre Paul Carpio said forensic teams had been searching in the lake since July 2025, and the human remains had undergone medical-legal examination, anthropological analysis, radiographic imaging, dental examination, and DNA testing.

 However, identification efforts remain challenging because of the acidic water in the lake, which has affected the condition of the bones, Carpio said.
 He added that the temperature of the water, which is between 84.2°F and 95°F, further degrades DNA evidence.